open-eid/SiVa/docs/siva3/qa_strategy.md

 1. GitHub Actions environment for public CI - Platform: Linux
 2. Test environment for local test and load test - Platform: Linux

-Instructions how to set up test enviroment and run tests together with more info can be found in [SiVa GitHub page](https://github.com/open-eid/SiVa).
+Instructions how to set up test environment and run tests together with more info can be found in [SiVa GitHub page](https://github.com/open-eid/SiVa).

 System requirements: